mattfreed/IDD-Fa19-Lab2/README.md

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

-I had forgotten to connect the 2 halfves of the long breadboard.
+I had forgotten to connect the 2 halves of the long breadboard.
 In order to fix this, I had to connect the power and grounds of both halves.
 I also accidently wired the LCD backwards, as the diagram was slightly misleading.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**